-Guide to travel insurance for older travellers
+Guide to travel insurance for over 65s

 - Not all travel insurance providers offer cover for older travellers as they consider them more of a risk